One of the most important things you do each day is help your employees become better.

 Teachers don’t just lecture while students sit quietly and take notes.
 Teachers take cues from students.

 They watch and listen for activities, events and situations that excite them.
-Then teachers incorporate those into the learning.
+Thenn teachers incorporate those into the learning.

 For instance, at a Walgreens distribution center in the Southeast, most employees are autistic.
-Trainers tweaked training to match their interests – perhaps one loves football, so his training is themed around teams, stats and games, explains Steve Pemberton, Walgreens Chief Diversity Officer and Divisional VP.
+Trainers tweaked training to match their interests – perhaps one loves football, so his training is themed around teams, stats and games, explained Steve Pemberton, the former Chief Diversity Officer at Walgreens and current CHRO at Workhuman.

 3) Tweak the Environment